Miso Glazed Salmon

 Ingredients in Miso Glazed Salmon

-• Salmon – choose a salmon filets with an even thickness or buy a large cut of salmon and cut into smaller filets.
+• Salmon – choose a salmon filet with an even thickness or buy a large cut of salmon and cut it into smaller filets.
 You can use skin-on or skinless salmon, depending on your preference.

-• White Miso Paste – Can be found at most Asian markets or specialty grocery stores.
+• White Miso Paste – This can be found at most Asian markets or specialty grocery stores.
 It usually comes wrapped in plastic packaging or in a clear plastic container with a lid.

 • Mirin (Japanese rice wine) – Similar to sake but higher sugar content.
 You can use sake with ½ teaspoon of sugar as a substitute.